Parsa-mh/Rick-and-Morty-Characters/README.md

 # at first you should download node.js

 then you should type this commands in terminal/cmd/...
-- npm i vite
+1. npm i vite
-- npm i axios
-- npm i bootstrap
-- npm i ldrs(not important)
-- npm i react-router-dom
+2. npm run ParsaMh
 ---
-after that for run project you should write **npm run ParsaMh** it will give you localhost address